mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 38 directories, 39 files
 </pre>

 The most important directory is **app** which contains the application code.
-Under the **config** directory you find data concerning the application configuration, among which routes.rb, which defines how the application handles the different HTTP requests.
-The database configurations have to be located in the directory **db**.
-Gemfile defines the libraries used by the application.
+Under the **config** directory you find data concerning the application configuration, among which, `routes.rb` defines how the application handles the different HTTP requests.
+The database configurations have to be located in the directory **db**. `Gemfile` defines the libraries used by the application.
 With time, we'll get to know the application directory better.

 The directory structure is an important part of Rails' Convention over Configuration principle.
 Each component (for instance, the controller which takes care of the breweries) has a strictly defined location, so that Rails can find the component without the help of the application developer, who does not need to explain in what directory and file the component is located.